 Literacy and Learning

 This project promotes the important role of libraries in both formal and informal education.
 It seeks to develop the organisational capability of libraries as learning organisations, and sets out best practice for library programs and partnerships.

 - Brave New Worlds seminar on literacy and learning in libraries at the State Library of New South Wales (2013)

-- Survey of partnerships and Advocacy case studies reports (2012)
+- Survey of partnerships and report on advocacy case studies (2012)

 - Position statement on literacy and learning in NSLA libraries (2012)